-For instance, it will only take you 15 to 20 minutes traveling from Rivière to the downtown central areas and business districts such as Shenton Way and Marina Bay by the MRT – which is only 3 to 5 stops away.
+For instance, it will only take you 15 to 20 minutes to travel from Rivière to the downtown central areas and business districts such as Shenton Way and Marina Bay by the MRT – which is only 3 to 5 stops away.

-And since Rivière condo will only be completed by 2023, it will also mean that by the time you receive the keys to your new apartment, the train service would already be fully operational.
+That would mean by the time you receive the keys to your new apartment, the train service would already be fully operational.

 Great World City shopping mall and other amenities nearby

-At Great World City, you will actually find an abundance of amenities which would serve your daily needs, such as retail stores, restaurants, cafes, a large supermarket, and even a movie theatre.
+At Great World City, you will actually find an abundance of amenities that would serve your daily needs, such as retail stores, restaurants, cafes, a large supermarket, and even a movie theatre.

-They are all just minutes’ walk away and apparently, these areas have remained extremely popular among expatriates and even locals for the longest time.
+They are all just a short walk away and apparently, these areas have remained extremely popular among expatriates and even locals for the longest time.

 From day to night, 7 days a week, there will always be things to do and get you going around these areas.